| THE MEANING OF AYODHYA

 Court cases and political postures cannot change it.
 They

+are historically irrelevant.
 So here is the plain truth: where Ram Janmabhumi is

 a national symbol, the Babri Masjid is a symbol of Babar's